canonical/snapcraft/docs/snapcraft-advanced-features.md

 ### Prerequisites during the build

-The example named `downloader-with-wiki-parts` shows how very easily make sure that its build dependencies are installed:
+The example named `downloader-with-wiki-parts` shows how very easy you can make sure that the relevant build dependencies are installed:

 	build-packages: [libssl-dev]